bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

         of complex latent variable models, technically, a simple probability distribution is a also generative model.
-In this example, if we have the height of different people (:math:`x`) as our 1-dimensional observations, we can have a normal distribution as our generative model:
+In this example, if we have the height of different people (:math:`x`) as our 1-dimensional observations, we can use a normal distribution as our generative model:

         .. math::